ddmitov/epigraphista/README.md

 Epigraphista
 ==================================

-Epigraphista is an [EpiDoc] (https://sourceforge.net/p/epidoc/wiki/Home/) XML file creator using Perl Executing Browser, [Electron] (http://electron.atom.io/) or [NW.js] (http://nwjs.io/) as a desktop GUI framework, HTML 5 and [Bootstrap] (http://getbootstrap.com/) for a themable user interface, JavaScript for on-screen text conversion and [Perl 5] (https://www.perl.org/) for a file-writing backend.
+Epigraphista is an [EpiDoc] (https://sourceforge.net/p/epidoc/wiki/Home/) XML file creator using [Perl Executing Browser] (https://github.com/ddmitov/perl-executing-browser), [Electron] (http://electron.atom.io/) or [NW.js] (http://nwjs.io/) as a desktop GUI framework, HTML 5 and [Bootstrap] (http://getbootstrap.com/) for a themable user interface, JavaScript for on-screen text conversion and [Perl 5] (https://www.perl.org/) for a file-writing backend.
 Bulgarian and English versions are available and other translations can be added easily.
 Epigraphista could also be used as a server-side application.

 ## Desktop Runtime Requirements